Workers Compensation EMR

 What is EMR?

 EMR or Experience Modification Rating is a multiplier used by insurance providers.
-Insurance companies use EMR to determine a company’s workers’ comp premium costs.
+Insurance companies use EMR to determine a company’s workers’ compensation insurance premium costs.

 How is the Experience Modification Rate Works